MG-cpu90/assignment1-code-refactor/README.md

 ## Usage

-In order to run the application, open the "index.html" file inside th Development folder in the browser window.
+In order to run the application, open the "index.html" file inside the Development folder in the browser window.

 ## Deployed Links